Custom and Large Size

 How do you clean the Screen Protective Films?

-We do recommend that you use a cleaning solution that is also safe for LCD screens when cleaning the film.
+We do recommend that you use a cleaning solution that is also safe for screens when cleaning the film.